kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

         - handler: jwt
 ```

-You will get the following `APIRuleStatus` error:
+If your APIRule is missing the `trusted_issuers` configuration for the JWT handler, the following `APIRuleStatus` error appears:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.rules[0].accessStrategies[0].config\": supplied config cannot be empty"}